SEERNET/developer-docs/docs/speaker-enrollment-api.md

 sidebar_label: Speaker Enrollment API
 ---

-<h3> Speaker Enrollment API for Identification (REST Api)</h3>
+<h3> Speaker Enrollment API for Text Independent Speaker Identification (REST Api)</h3>

-Speaker enrollment api enrolls user for [Speaker Identification Api](./speaker-identification-api.html),  [Realtime Speaker Identification Api](./realtime-speaker-identification-api.html), [Speaker Diarization Api](./speaker-diarization-api.html)
+Speaker Enrollment process is text independent means there are no restrictions on what the speaker says in the audio and hence no specific passphrases are required during the process.
+Speaker enrollment api enrolls user for [TI Speaker Identification Api](./speaker-identification-api.html),  [Realtime Speaker Identification Api](./realtime-speaker-identification-api.html), [Speaker Diarization Api](./speaker-diarization-api.html)